EIS-Applications/adafruit-gumstix-io-python/README.rst

 **The PWM Duty Cycle range was reversed in 0.0.15 from 100(off)-0(on) to 0(off)-100(on).
 Please update your code accordingly.**

-**Adafruit's BeagleBone IO Python Library**
+**Adafruit's Gumstix IO Python Library**

-This is a set of Python tools to allow GPIO, PWM, and ADC access on the BeagleBone using the Linux 3.8 Kernel and above (latest releases).
+This is a set of Python tools to allow GPIO, PWM, and ADC access on the Gumstix using the Linux 3.8 Kernel and above (latest releases).

-It has been tested on the 5-20 and 6-6 Angstrom image on the BeagleBone Black.

 **Note: BBIO has been renamed to Adafruit_BBIO.**